- Plan Your Trip

 Looking to find a really special designer piece while in Paris?
 Look no further than Lorette & Jasmin, an alluring consignment store (dépôt vente in French) in the heart of the chic 16th arrondissement.
 At Paris Perfect, we also have a host of guided shopping tours for those that want a more expert-led option.
 Specializing in high-quality second-hand clothes, this is the place to find a real bargain. ...
 Read More

 As Maria Callas, the influential opera singer said: “Paris dictates fashion to the whole world.”
 We know Paris is one of the best cities in the world for fashion, but where to begin?
 With so many incredible stores, how do you maximize your shopping time?
 We enlisted some of Paris’s top fashion experts on our tours, helping to uncover the city’s best-kept shopping secrets. ...
 Read More

-Chic, high-end and enviably couture: affordable shopping isn’t something that springs to mind when thinking about Paris.
+Chic, high-end and enviably couture: ‘affordable’ isn’t something that springs to mind when thinking about shopping in Paris.
 However, you may be pleasantly surprised.
-We’ve handpicked some stores and outlets where you can get voguish brands and designer goods at a mere fraction of the price.
-There’s plenty of room for storage in our grand apartments and we have some fabulous exclusive shopping tours to choose from. ...
+We’ve handpicked some stores where you can get voguish brands year-round at a fraction of the price.
+Whether you’re searching for the best designer consignment stores, discounted beauty products, or simply clothing that won’t break the bank, we’ve got every option covered. ...
 Read More